A different way of doing church

 • Listening: Deep listening is gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.

 • Worship: Worship is central to the life of our congregation.
-Small Group Ministry augments and strengthens our shared experience.
+Chalice Circles augment and strengthens our shared experience.

-• Community: Small groups meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a religious community.
+• Community: Chalice Circles meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a religious community.

 • Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the world and to ponder the age old questions of faith: how to live, what to believe, how to act, what meanings we can decipher from the mystery of life.